Mickey finally has his own ride at Disney World

 The Walt Disney Company

-While sounds intense, it's more charming than thrilling.
+While it sounds intense, the ride is more charming than thrilling.
 The ride vehicle is trackless, which makes the experience feel unexpected and unscripted.
 And while it can't manage big drops or major speed, the vehicle itself has a lively personality: it will spin and dance and even simulates an electric shock through your seat.

 In the ride's most entertaining scene, a dance studio under the direction of Daisy Duck, it does a waltz and a conga.
 The ride is pure whimsy, and your train car is in on the act.